ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/system.md

 This does not mean that an attack is taking place.
 This is a hardware alert which is generated to inform the user of hardware that is about to fail.

-### How can I fix this?
+*How can I fix this?*

-Replace the hard drive will be necessary to preserve all the data.
+A replacement hard drive will be necessary to preserve all the data.
 Migrating data from onto a new drive is the best way to not lose data.
 Please contact your technical team, or our support staff to help you with this.

 **NOTE**: If you are dealing with a RAID array, please seek the advice of our support staff or another experienced IT professional for the best way to replace disks in a RAID array.